Plan Your Visit:

 The Garden’s Wi-Fi network is partially funded by a grant from the Arizona Community Foundation.

 Now you can download the Garden app and use your iPhone or Android to help customize your experience at the Garden.
 The app includes trail guides, maps, garden tour, plant information and pictures, and a learning center that helps you care for your plants at home.
-The Garden app was developed by by Clarisoft & MuseumXP and Garden staff members.
+The Garden app was developed by Clarisoft & MuseumXP and Garden staff members.

 You can download the app through iTunes or Google Play for 99 cents.